thisisashwinraj/logiq-smart-appliance-management/README.md

 For implementing **Retrieval-Augmented Generation (RAG)** workflow, publicly available service manuals were sourced and preprocessed.
 A service manual was linked to each sub-category to demonstrate **grounded** response generation.
 These documents were parsed using the Google Cloud **Document AI Layout Parser**, and the content was indexed in a **RagManaged Vector Store** to enable the RAG engine to generate contextual responses for appliance troubleshooting

-## Finding and Learnings

-1. **Agentic AI enables task decomposition:** Breaking down responsibilities across multiple agents improved lucidity, maintainability and reusability of logic across user tasks while allowing agents to attend to a single task at hand
-2. **Context management is key in multi-turn interactions:** Maintaining session state & context across different user intents was essential to avoid redundant questions & to ensure fluid conversations between the user & the agent
-3. **RAG enhances response accuracy:** Integrating the RAG Engine pipeline grounded in service manuals significantly improved the relevance, factual grounding, and trustworthiness of the responses from the troubleshooting agent
-4. **Tool/function calling is essential for dynamic interactions:** Using Gemini 2.5 Pro’s ability to invoke tools enabled real-time execution of tasks like fetching appliance data, updating customer profile, and logging service requests

 ## Screenshots

 #### Appliance Registration Agent Flow